• catastrophe •

 Meaning: 1.
 A calamity, cataclysm, a disaster of enormous proportions, involving great destruction or suffering.
 2. A fiasco, an enormous falilure.

 Notes: The important point to keep in mind is that the final [e] on this word is not silent as final [e]s usually are in English.
 The word has an adjective, catastrophic, which may be extended to catastrophical.
 Simply add -ly to the latter for the adverb.
 The verb, catastrophize, is a recent addition to this word's family with a rather peculiar meaning: "to characterize or interpret as disastrous".
 It is easy to catastrophize the results of the greenhouse effect and ozone depletion.

 Word History: Today's word is Greek katastrophe "an overturning, ruin, conclusion", transliterated letter for letter from Greek.
-The Greek word comes from katastrephein "to ruin, undo", a verb based on kata- "down, against, apart" + strephein "to turn".
-While we were tracing Greek words, we also copied strophe "stanza, group of repeated lines in poetry", without the prefix kata-.
+The Greek word is made up of kata- "down, against, apart" + strophe "a turn", and comes from the verb katastrephein "to ruin, undo".
+While English was tracing Greek words, it also copied strophe "stanza, group of repeated lines in poetry", without the prefix kata-.
 One final word from this root is strobos "whirling, whirlwind", which we at least Anglicized into strobe for strobe light.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!